Alexandre Koyré: Life

-Koyré was born in the city of Taganrog, Russia, on 29 August 1892 into a Jewish family.
+Koyré was born in the city of Taganrog, in the Russian Empire, on 29 August 1892 into a Jewish family.
 His original name was Alexandr Vladimirovich (or Volfovich) Koyra.
 In Imperial Russia he studied in Tiflis, Rostov-on-Don and Odessa, before pursuing his studies abroad.

-At the University of Göttingen, Germany (1908–1911), he studied under Edmund Husserl and David Hilbert.
-Husserl did not approve of Koyré's dissertation, whereupon Koyré left for Paris, to study at the Collège de France and the Sorbonne during the period 1912–1913 under Bergson, Brunschvicg, Lalande, Delbos and Picavet.
+He left Russia in 1905 to study with Henri Bergson in Paris, and in 1908 moved to Göttingen.
+At the University of Göttingen (1908–1911), he studied under Edmund Husserl and David Hilbert.
+Husserl did not approve of Koyré's dissertation, whereupon Koyré left for Paris again, to study at the Collège de France and the Sorbonne during the period 1912–1913 under Bergson, Brunschvicg, Lalande, Delbos and Picavet.
 Following Husserl's Cartesian Meditations, a series of lectures given in Paris in February 1929 (and one of the more important of Husserl's later works), Koyré met again with Husserl repeatedly.

 In 1914, he joined the French Foreign Legion as soon as the war broke out.
 In 1916, he volunteered for a Russian regiment fighting on the Russian front, following a cooperation agreement between the French and Russian governments.

 In 1922 Koyré completed his two State doctorate (then called Doctorat ès lettres) theses.
 The same year he started teaching in Paris at the École pratique des hautes études (EPHE), and became a colleague of Alexandre Kojève, who eventually replaced him as lecturer on Hegel.
 In 1931, he helped found the philosophical journal Recherches philosophiques.
 In 1932, the EPHE created a Department of History of Religious Thought in Modern Europe for him to chair.
 He retained this position until his death.

-During the years 1932–34, 1936–38, and 1940–41, Koyré taught in Fuad University (later Cairo University) where, along with André Lalande and others, he introduced the study of modern philosophy to Egyptian academia.
-His most important student in Cairo was Abdel Rahman Badawi (1917–2002), who is considered the first systematic modern Arab philosopher.
+During the years 1933–34, 1936–38, and 1940–41, Koyré taught in Fuad University (later Cairo University) where, along with André Lalande and others, he introduced the study of modern philosophy to Egyptian academia.
+His most important student in Cairo was Abdel Rahman Badawi, who is considered the first systematic modern Arab philosopher.
 Koyré later joined the Egyptian National Committee of the Free French.

 During World War II, Koyré lived in New York City, and taught at the New School for Social Research, including a course on Plato's Theaetetus, together with Leo Strauss and Kurt Riezler, in the fall of 1944.
 After World War II, he was a frequent visitor to the United States, spending half a year at the Institute for Advanced Study at Princeton each year from 1955 to 1962 and also teaching as a visiting professor at Harvard, Yale, the University of Chicago, the University of Wisconsin, and Johns Hopkins.
 His lectures at Johns Hopkins would form the nucleus of one of his best-known publications, From the Closed World to the Infinite Universe (1957).

 He died in Paris on 28 April 1964.